I’ve been in Paris for just over four years now. My French was about a two out of ten when I arrived, now it’s about a 7.8.

 27. They don’t say cheese, they say marmoset

 What’s a ouistiti?
 Well, apparently it’s a marmoset, which is apparently a small monkey with an outlandish haircut.
-In fact, that’s a marmoset in the picture above.
 The idea is that the word ouistiti, like the English word cheese, makes your mouth naturally smile 🙂

 28. Be careful with the word mademoiselle